Larry Suffredin

-Lawrence J. "Larry" Suffredin (born October 5, 1947) is an American politician who formerly served as a member of the Cook County Board of Commissioners representing the 13th district.
+Lawrence J. Suffredin (born October 5, 1947) is an American politician who formerly served as a member of the Cook County Board of Commissioners representing the 13th district.

 Early life and education

 Suffredin was born October 5, 1947 in Evergreen Park, Illinois, and grew up in Westchester, Illinois.
 He was the first of eight children born to Lawrence J. Suffredin Sr., a World War II combat veteran, and Patricia Mulrainey Suffredin.
 His father worked as a Chicago policeman and then became the "Printer to South Water Market" as the owner of Chicago Produce Publishing Company which reported on the local fruit and vegetable market.

 After studies at Archbishop Quigley Preparatory Seminary, he received his bachelor's degree from Loyola University Chicago in 1969 and his Juris Doctor degree from Georgetown University in 1972.

 Public service

 Suffredin worked at the United States Department of Justice in Washington, DC 1969-1970 while in law school.
 He was an officer in the United States Air Force 1972-1973.
 He served as an Assistant Public Defender in Cook County from May 15, 1973 to June 30, 1975.
 He tried 32 juries to verdict as an Assistant Public Defender.
 He served Missouri Governor Mel Carnahan as special counsel for gaming issues and was the first executive for the new Missouri Gaming Board from 1992-1994.
 He served as special counsel for the City of Detroit on gaming issues.
 Suffredin is currently the Chairperson of the Board of Directors of Harbor Quest, Inc., a nonprofit staffing and placement services agency, and serves on the board of the Illinois Council Against Handgun Violence.